tomjaguarpaw/H2/posts/scrap-your-iteration-combinators.md

 updates a "state parameter" at each iteration through elements of a list, like `foldl` and `foldl'`.
-Additionally, it returns a list of the same length as the input list, where each output element can depend on the input element and the current state.
+Additionally, it returns a list of the same length as the input list, where each output element can depend on the input element and the state at the time the input element is reached.
 Thus we can replace it with `for` and a `State` monad.
 I think the replacement is *always* preferable to `mapAccumL`.
-I am baffled by `mapAccumL` every time I see it used but the version in terms of `for` is clear and direct.
+I am baffled by `mapAccumL` every time I see it but the version in terms of `for` is clear and direct.

 ```.hs
 mapAccumL ::